Zum Hauptinhalt springen

 Our Science

-RNA-based therapies are currently one of the most promising fields in medical research.
-However, effective and robust nucleic acid delivery remains the key rate-limiting step for unlocking the full potential of RNA therapeutics.
-Our OligoPhore™ / SemaPhore™ technology is a highly versatile platform that allows for delivery of nucleic acids into cells, notably into non-liver tissues, using systemic or local administration.
+RNA-based therapeutics and vaccines are currently one of the most promising fields in medical research.
+However, effective and robust nucleic acid delivery remains the key rate-limiting step for unlocking their full potential.
+Our xPhore™ technology is a highly versatile platform that allows for the safe and efficient delivery of nucleic acids into cells, notably into non-liver tissues, using systemic or local administration.

 Current Challenges with RNA Delivery